dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 It is also critical that STUTYPE classifications be consistent between different year’s student geocoded data.
-If certain students are being excluded in development of enrollment forecasts from the most current student data file, those same students, based upon the codes, will be excluded from previous years in the projection calculations.
-The mathematical calculations in the projections may be in error if there is no consistency in coding different student types from year to year.
+If certain students are being excluded in development of enrollment forecasts from the most current student data file, those same students, based upon the codes, will be excluded from previous years in the forecast calculations.
+The mathematical calculations in the forecasts may be in error if there is no consistency in coding different student types from year to year.

 The two-letter STUTYPE codes used by SchoolSite Pro are explained below and are listed in order of precedence for coding each student record:

 * <ins> Charter School student </ins> (CH)- Students residing within the District boundary attending a charter school.
 These students usually do not take classroom space in one of the District’s regular public schools.
-These types of students can be <ins>optionally included</ins> in resident projects and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projects and resident redistricting plans and are <ins>always included</ins> in reports for staffing forecasts and redistricting plans based upon enrollment.

 * <ins> Adult Education student </ins>  (AD)- Adult education students are usually not included in a student data file, however if they are they are coded with AD.
 Typically these students do not require a seat in the public schools.
-They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment forecasts and all types of redistricting plans.

 * <ins> Non-Public student </ins> (NP)- Students attending a program or school not typically provided by the school district.
 These may be students in a county program or other situation where classroom space is not used.
-They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment forecasts and all types of redistricting plans.

 * <ins> Other student </ins> (OT)- This is a miscellaneous student type to be used in cases where no other student type is appropriate.
-Identifying students as ‘other’ can be useful to identify special groups of students who you may wish to include or exclude from projections or redistricting plans.
-These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+Identifying students as ‘other’ can be useful to identify special groups of students who you may wish to include or exclude from forecasts or redistricting plans.
+These types of students can be <ins>optionally included</ins> in resident forecasts and resident redistricting plans and are always included in reports for staffing forecasts and redistricting plans based upon enrollment.

 * <ins> Alternative Education student </ins> (AE)- This is a blanket term utilized for students not enrolled in a traditional form of education.
 This may be online classes, vocational programs or programs for students with social or behavior problems.
 They are usually identified separately from other students as they do not take traditional classroom space.
-They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment forecasts and all types of redistricting plans.

 * <ins> Home/Hospital student </ins> (HH)- Home schooled or students located in hospitals don’t traditionally take classroom space.
-They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.
+They are <ins>automatically excluded</ins> from both enrollment forecasts and all types of redistricting plans.

 * <ins>Special Education student</ins> (SE)- Special education programs can take many forms, from remedial reading and part-day pull out programs to severely disabled students who require special classroom facilities.
 For use in SchoolSite Pro, the SE code is reserved for the later types of students; those who require special facilities and therefore are not involved in boundary changes and for which you may not wish to include in traditional enrollment forecasting methodologies.
 Students in part-time resource specialist types of programs who are usually mainstreamed with other students in the schools are not considered SE.
 Special education usually represents approximately 2-3% of the District’s student population.
-These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident forecasts and resident redistricting plans and are <ins>always included</ins> in reports for staffing forecasts and redistricting plans based upon enrollment.

 * Independent Study student (IS)-  Students guided by a teacher but usually does not take classes with other students every day.
 These could also be online students.
 These students may or may not require a seat in a public school.
-These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident forecasts and resident redistricting plans and are always included in reports for staffing forecasts and redistricting plans based upon enrollment.

 * <ins>General Education K-12 student</ins> (GE)- Regular students in kindergarten through 12th grade residing within the District’s boundaries and is not classified as being in any of the programs above.
-These students are the bulk of your student population and are <ins>always included</ins> in redistricting plans and projections.
+These students are the bulk of your student population and are <ins>always included</ins> in redistricting plans and forecasts.

 ## How Classification Codes are used in SchoolSite Pro Redistricting Plans:
 There are three types of redistricting plans that can be created in SchoolSite Pro: